 Ball Hill Wind Energy Project is a 100.05MW onshore wind power project.
-It is planned in New York, the US.
-According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the under construction stage.
-It will be developed in multiple phases.
-The project construction is likely to commence in 2021 and is expected to enter into commercial operation in 2023.
+It is located in New York, the US.
+According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently active.
+It has been developed in multiple phases.
+The project construction commenced in 2021 and subsequently entered into commercial operation in October 2023.
 Buy the profile here.

 Description

-The project is being developed by Ball Hill Wind Energy and is currently owned by Northland Power with a stake of 100%.
+The project was developed by Ball Hill Wind Energy and is currently owned by Northland Power with a stake of 100%.

-The project is expected to generate 261,137MWh electricity and supply enough clean energy to power 28,000 households.
-The project cost is expected to be around $160m.
+The project generates 261,137MWh electricity and supplies enough clean energy to power 28,000 households.

 Development status